domman-genomics/Jordan_NGS/manuals/05_assembly/README.md

 ![](figures/assemb_10.png)

-A full in-depth review of Artemis is just not possible within our 90 minutes, but you can look at a module from a course that I have taught on for a numner of years for more background : https://github.com/domman-genomics/WWPG_2022/blob/main/manuals/module_artemis/module_artemis.md
+For more details on using Artemis: https://github.com/domman-genomics/WWPG_2022/blob/main/manuals/module_artemis/module_artemis.md

-# 4. Commands for running bacterial genome assembly <a name="exercise3"></a>
+# 5. Commands for running bacterial genome assembly <a name="exercise3"></a>

 ## You do **not** need to run these commands!
 They are here for informational purposes.

 Two very popular bacterial genome assembly programs are `SKESA` and `Spdaes`.
-A popular tool for running spades assemblies is called `shovill` which is what we are using here.
+A popular pipeline for running spades assemblies is called `shovill` which is what we are using here.

 You can find more information here: